Here are the answers to questions we often hear. Have one that wasn't addressed? Give us a call!

 "Are you Certified Organic?"

 We are not Certified Organic and we do not hide this fact.
 However, we do believe in being good stewards of the soil, animals, trees, and nuts that support us.
-We have an IPM (Integrated Pest Management Program) that helps us react properly and responsibly to rising pest populations, and we only use sprays (fungicide, pesticide, herbicide) when necessary; we DO NOT treat unnecessarily or on a quick-reaction basis.
+We do not use herbicides in our orchards.
+We also have an IPM (Integrated Pest Management Program) that helps us react properly and responsibly to rising pest populations, and we only use sprays (fungicide and pesticide) when necessary; we DO NOT treat unnecessarily or on a quick-reaction basis.

 "I thought a pecan was a pecan; there are different types of pecans?"